mbuczko/cerber-oauth2-provider/README.md

 ## Configuration

-`cerber.oauth2.core` namespace is a central place (an API) which exposes all the function required to initialize stores, users, clients and tinker with global options like realm or token/authcode/session life-times.
+`cerber.oauth2.core` namespace is a central place which exposes all the functions required to initialize stores, users, clients and tinker with global options like realm or token/authcode/session life-times.
 Stores might seem to be a bit tricky to configure as they depend on underlaying storage and thus may expect additional parameters.
 To configure session store as redis based one, following expression should make it happen:

 ``` clojure
 (require '[cerber.core :as core])